-Principle of Management are the broad and general guidelines for managerial decision making.
-They are different from principles of science as they deal with human behaviour.
+The principle of Management is the broad and general guidelines for managerial decision making.
+They are different from the principles of science as they deal with human behavior.
 They are different from techniques of management as techniques are method whereas principles are guidelines to action and decision making.
-Principle of management are different from values which are formed as generally accepted behaviour in society and having moral coordination where-as principles are formed through research having teachnical nature.
+The principle of management is different from values that are formed as generally accepted behavior in society and having moral coordination whereas principles are formed through research having technical nature.